Indoor Farming Market Size and Share

 Indoor Farming Market Analysis by Mordor Intelligence

-The Indoor Farming Market size is estimated at USD 40.80 billion in 2025 and is projected to reach USD 77.18 billion by 2030, at a CAGR of 13.60% during the forecast period.
+The indoor farming market size is estimated at USD 40.80 billion in 2025 and is projected to reach USD 77.18 billion by 2030, at a CAGR of 13.60% during the forecast period.
 Adoption is gaining momentum as cities search for resilient food systems and growers look for predictable yields that are insulated from weather shocks.
 Rapid improvements in LED efficacy have cut lighting energy use by up to 40% compared with high-pressure sodium fixtures.
 Artificial intelligence controls now trim overall facility energy consumption by another 25%, which pushes many projects into breakeven territory earlier in their lifecycles.
-Europe holds the largest indoor farming market share at 33.9% on the strength of Dutch greenhouse know-how, while Asia-Pacific is expanding the fastest at an 18.20% CAGR as land scarcity and food security concerns intensify.
-Hydroponics remains the dominant growing method, yet aeroponics is scaling quickly because it delivers higher yields with less water—an attractive formula in drought-prone markets.
+Europe dominates the indoor farming market, largely due to its advanced expertise in greenhouse technology, particularly from the Netherlands.
+Meanwhile, the Asia-Pacific region is experiencing rapid growth in this sector, driven by increasing challenges related to land availability and the need for improved food security.
+Hydroponics remains the dominant growing method, yet aeroponics is scaling quickly because it delivers higher yields with less water, an attractive formula in drought-prone markets.
 Greenhouses still account for more than two-thirds of global installations, although multilevel vertical farms are proliferating where urban real-estate economics reward space efficiency.

 Key Report Takeaways